 Think about it for a minute – what have you done in the last six months to improve your cost management?
 How many of your projects came in over budget?
 Let's look at some practical ways to actually improve your cost management.

-Consider John, a savvy project manager, who was asked to manage a project to replace a dated network system.
+Consider John, a savvy project manager, who was asked to manage a project aimed at replacing a dated network system.
 The project sponsor told him that he had $100,000 for the project.
-When John asked the project sponsor how the $100,000 was estimated, but he never got a clear answer.

 As John started the project, he checked the historical records of similar projects as well as some other companies.
 His early estimate – an analogous estimate – was $125,000 with a range of accuracy between -25 percent to +50 percent.
 John shared the estimate with the sponsor and said that he would provide a more detailed estimate after completing a work breakdown structure (WBS) with the project team.

-The team used the WBS to complete a bottom-up estimate, estimating each project activity and rolling the individual estimates up to higher levels and ultimately to a project total.
+Later in the project, the team used the Work Breakdown Structure (WBS) to complete a bottom-up estimate, estimating each project activity and rolling the individual estimates up to higher levels and ultimately to a project total.
 John reported the revised estimate of $120,000 with a range of accuracy of -5 percent to +10 percent.
 The sponsor increased the budget to $110,000.

-John worked with the sponsor and the team to find ways to further decrease cost.
+John worked with the sponsor and the team to find more ways to decrease the cost.
 What could be excluded?
-How could the team get discounts when purchasing the equipment, software, and wiring?
+How could the team obtain discounts when purchasing the equipment, software, and wiring?

-Cost management is rarely a straight shot.
+Cost management is rarely a straight line.
 We zigzag, don't we?
 We give and we take, and we attempt to find ways to deal with the budget constraints we face each day.
-(If you have a spouse and children, you probably already understand these principles, huh?)
 Let's look at some ways to improve your cost management.

-Sign up for blog updates and receive the Project Management Plan Checklist.
+Sign up for project risk management tips and receive the Project Management Plan Checklist.
 Make sure that you are including the right project baselines, subsidiary plans, and ancillary plans in your project management plans.